-Parallel Operation of a Single Phase Transformer means that the two or more transformers having same polarities, same turn ratios, same phase sequence and the same voltage ratio are connected in parallel with each other.
+Parallel Operation of a Single Phase Transformer means that the two or more transformers having the same polarities, same turn ratios, same phase sequence and the same voltage ratio are connected in parallel with each other.

-The circuit diagram of two single phase transformer A and B connected in parallel are shown below
+The circuit diagram of two single-phase transformer A and B connected in parallel are shown below:

 a1 is the turn ratio of the transformer A

 a2 is the turn ratio of transformer B

 ZA is the equivalent impedance of the transformer A referred to secondary